 Southern French Toast

 Who says French toast has to start with plain old bread?
 Slice your leftover biscuits in half and use them instead of bread in your favorite French toast recipe.
 For a shortcake-like treat, top with syrup and fresh strawberries.
-To go super-Southern, serve with a dollop of grape or apple jelly and a side of country ham.
+If you'd rather go super-Southern, serve your biscuit toast with a dollop of grape or apple jelly and a side of country ham.
 Yum, yum!

 Personal Pizza Biscuits